joemoose/psiops/docs/combat.md

 !!! example

 	Your squad is assaulting a bunker patrolled by automated guard drones.
-An open zone lies between you and the bunker.
+A zone with no cover lies between you and the bunker.

 	You lay down suppressing fire with your LMG on the bunker’s zone, and the rest of the squad moves forward into the open zone, then uses their actions to move again and continue sprinting into the bunker’s zone.
 Your squad’s turn is now complete.

 	The drones go next.
-Following only their programming and lacking any instinct for self-preservation, they swivel to fire on your team members now occupying their zone.
+Following only their programming and lacking any instinct for self-preservation, they swivel to fire on the team members now occupying their zone.
 However, this exposes the drones to your suppressing fire.
 You immediately interrupt their turn and make a free attack with advantage against each drone.
 Send it!

 ## Neural Weapons